spoorthiuk/spoorthiuk-datascience.github.io/_featured_categories/Data Science.md

 layout: grid

 # The title of the tag's page.
-title: General
+title: Data Science

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: general
+slug: data science/machine learning

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Posts about general machine learning and data science projects
+  Posts about data science and machine learning projects

 # (Optional) You can disable grouping posts by date.
 #no_groups: true